 Each of these four basic tasks should have its sub-process.
 The scriptwriter should develop a template, and the filming crew should create a standard lighting and camera setup.
 Document each of these processes so that you can recreate them for future videos.

 What Kind of Video Do You Want to Make?

 According to Moz’s ABC’s of Video Content, the three categories of marketing video are separated by production value.
 Your options will change based on your project budget and the time you’re willing to invest in the production process.

 C-level videos are cheap and easy to make.
 These videos can be created with nothing but a cell phone camera and a free editing program, and they can be published just as quickly as they’re made.

-From a marketing standpoint, C-level videos are used to communicate information and present an authentic face to your audience.
+From a marketing standpoint, C-level videos communicate information and present an authentic face to your audience.
 These videos can be made quickly, but you should still put care into the production process; your viewers will always appreciate the extra polish.

 - Webcam vlogs and lectures